Ab initio study in the island of inversion within the two-major-shell valence space: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we have extended the VS-IMSRG framework to decouple the \textit{ab initio} multishell valence space Hamiltonians connecting two major-oscillator \textit{sdfp} shells, starting from chiral \textit{NN} and 3\textit{N} forces.
-To handle the effective Hamiltonians within large valence spaces, we employed the PGCM variationally approximate the conventional shell model.
-Without further empirical fitting and assumption of effective charges, we study the nuclear spectroscopy of strongly deformed open-shell nuclei in the island of inversion around $N=20$.
+In this work, we have used the VS-IMSRG framework to construct \textit{ab initio} multishell valence space Hamiltonians, starting from chiral \textit{NN} and 3\textit{N} forces.
+To handle the effective Hamiltonians within large valence spaces, we employed the PGCM to variationally approximate the conventional shell model.
+Without further empirical fitting or the introduction of effective charges, we study the nuclear spectroscopy of strongly deformed open-shell nuclei in the island of inversion around $N=20$.
 The expanded model space markedly improves the description of collective properties, e.g., excitation energies of $2^+$ states and $E2$ transition strengths in nuclei inside or outside of the island of inversion, confirming the disappearance of the $N=20$ shell closure and the onset of intruder configurations driven by cross-shell \textit{mp-mh} correlations.
-The calculated neutron occupancies, which depicts the intruder configurations arising from the \textit{mp-mh} excitations across the $N=20$ shell gap, are consistent with the conclusions of the phenomenological studies.
+The calculated neutron occupancies, which reflect intruder configurations arising from the \textit{mp-mh} excitations across the $N=20$ shell gap, are consistent with the conclusions of the phenomenological studies.

-The reasonably good description of the island of inversion reveals that, within suitable multishell valence spaces, the VS-IMSRG is capable of sufficiently incorporating dynamical correlations associated with high-energy \textit{mp-mh} excitations into the effective Hamiltonian, while static (or collective) correlations, such as pairing and deformation, are essentially captured via the PGCM.
-Since the VS-IMSRG+PGCM approach allows us to add or remove the valence orbits and collective coordinates, we can elucidate the essential degrees of freedom for describing a many-body wave function.
+The reasonably good description of the island of inversion reveals that, within suitable multishell valence spaces, the VS-IMSRG+PGCM approach is capable of capturing collective correlations associated with cross-shell \textit{ph} excitations, and accurately describing the onset of enhanced quardupole collectivity due to dominant intruder configurations.
+Since the VS-IMSRG+PGCM approach allows us to add or remove valence orbits and collective coordinates, we can elucidate the essential degrees of freedom for describing a many-body wave function.
 While we need to carefully check the center-of-mass contamination when we choose an appropriate multishell valence space, this method provides us with an opportunity for \textit{ab initio} valence-space-based studies with tractable computational cost on the heavier open-shell nuclei, in which nucleons are strongly correlated.